Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Large Language Models (LLMs)

-Creating realistic driving scenarios is challenging due to the difficulty of matching real-world conditions.
-A common strategy to synthesize these scenarios involves replaying recorded driving data in simulation environments or leveraging real crash reports to reconstruct the corresponding events.
-Realistic traffic scenes can also be synthesized by grounding them on real-world maps, which helps to preserve the authentic infrastructure, road layouts, and environmental features.
+\textbf{Real-World Scenario Replication:} Creating realistic driving scenarios is challenging due to the difficulty of accurately reproducing real-world conditions.
+A common strategy involves replaying recorded driving data in simulation environments or leveraging real crash reports to reconstruct the corresponding events.
+Realistic traffic scenes can also be replicated by grounding them on real-world maps, thereby preserving authentic infrastructure, road layouts, and environmental features.

-LCTGen~\cite{tan2023language} leverages GPT-4 with ICL and CoT prompting to convert crash report into structured YAML-like descriptions.
+LCTGen~\cite{tan2023language} leverages GPT-4 with \gls{icl} and \gls{cot} prompting to convert crash report into structured YAML-like descriptions.
 Then a retriever module matches these structured descriptions with relevant maps from the Waymo Open Dataset~\cite{sun2020waymoopen}.
 These ``map-grounded'' inputs are then processed by a generative model using multi-layer perceptrons and learned masks to produce realistic driving scenarios.
-In Chat2Scenario~\cite{zhao2024chat2scenario}, recorded datasets with user-defined criticality and textual descriptions are used as input.
+In Chat2Scenario~\cite{zhao2024chat2scenario}, recorded datasets from HighD with user-defined criticality and textual descriptions are used as input.
 They use a templated contextual prompting scheme with GPT-4 and retrieve relevant scenarios that match the user's input with ASAM OpenScenario~\cite{asam2024openscenario} format.
-Then visualize them using Esmini\footnote{\url{https://esmini.github.io/}} and CarMaker\footnote{\url{https://www.ipg-automotive.com/}}.
 For microscopic simulation, ChatSUMO~\cite{li2024chatsumo} utilizes Llama~3.1~\cite{LLaMA2023} with template-based prompts to extract user requirements for traffic volume, city, and network type.
-Then, ChatSUMO translates these parameters into SUMO~\cite{Lopez2018-sumo} configurations, with OpenStreetMap (OSM)~\cite{OpenStreetMap} maps retrieved through RAG.
-Simulation outputs, including traffic density, travel time, and emissions, are visualized and summarized via a Streamlit interface\footnote{\url{https://streamlit.io/}}.
-Finally, SeGPT~\cite{li2024chatgpt} synthesizes diverse and challenging test data from recorded trajectories.
-They use GPT-4 to generate multi-agent trajectories.
-Their framework supports large-scale scenario synthesis and compares zero-shot prompting with CoT to evaluate LLM-guided generation performance on the Intersection dataset~\cite{zhan2019interaction}.
+Then, ChatSUMO translates these parameters into SUMO~\cite{Lopez2018-sumo} configurations, with osm~\cite{OpenStreetMap} maps retrieved through \gls{rag}.
+Simulation outputs, including traffic density, travel time, and emissions, are visualized and summarized via a Streamlit\footnote{\url{https://streamlit.io/}}.
+SeGPT~\cite{li2024chatgpt} synthesizes diverse and challenging test data from recorded trajectories.
+Their framework supports large-scale scenario synthesis and compares zero-shot prompting with \gls{cot} to evaluate LLM-guided generation performance on the dataset from~\cite{zhan2019interaction}.